SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Database_security/Security_Cassandra_general/Security_Cassandra_TLS.md

 > If you do not want the hassle of maintaining the DataMiner storage databases yourself, we recommend using [DataMiner Storage as a Service](xref:STaaS) instead.

 > [!NOTE]
-> We strongly advise to use certificates based on hostname and not IP.
-These hostnames should then be used in the configuration of db.xml that you can find in Connecting with DataMiner below.
-This recommendation is for self signed  certificates and purchased certifcates.
+> We strongly advise using certificates based on hostname and not on IP.
+These hostnames should then be used in the configuration of DB.xml detailed under [Connecting with DataMiner](#connecting-with-dataminer).
+This recommendation applies both for self-signed  certificates and purchased certificates.
+>
-> In case you would want to use the IP in the certificate and db.xml, you have to make sure that you can resolve the IP to a hostname.
+> In case you want to use the IP in the certificate and DB.xml, you have to make sure that you can resolve the IP to a hostname.
 This has to be done by a DNS or using the hosts file on the DataMiner server.

 ## Client-Server Encryption